 You can earn €8,130 a year without paying tax, after which you pay on a sliding scale.
 As soon as you earn over €17,500 in a year, you will be liable for Umsatzsteuer/Mehrwertsteuer (VAT/turnover tax).

 The self-employed are not covered by the state-funded social security system so you will need to organise private insurance plans for healthcare, life insurance and pension.

-For more information on taxation and social security, see the Expatica article Taxation and charges for the self-employed in Germany.
+For more information on taxation and social security, see the Expatica guide to freelance taxes in Germany.

 Invoices and paperwork